An introduction to our Save The Kangaroo campaign

 Australia exports approximately 3 million kangaroo skins, worth more than £12 million, to Europe and the USA every year.
 The vast majority of these skins are used to make football boots, some are used for golf gloves, baseball mitts and other sports goods.
 Products are often labelled “K leather” or “RKT” (rubberised kangaroo technology) to disguise the fact that they are made from the skins of butchered kangaroos.

 Each year, the Australian government sets a quota for the number of kangaroos the industry can kill.
-For 2011, the quota is 3.7million.
+In 2015 (latest figures), 6.8 million kangaroos were earmarked for slaughter.
 They use euphemisms such as ‘humanely harvesting’ a ‘renewable resource’ in an attempt to cloud the fact that they are authorising the slaughter of their country’s wildlife for profit.

 Kangaroos are shot at night in the vast outback, miles from civilisation and away from public scrutiny.
 Hunters are supposed to adhere to a Code of Practice, a flimsy guideline document which is neither legally-enforceable nor linked to the Australian Prevention of Cruelty to Animals Act.
 According to the Code, to kill kangaroos ‘humanely’ hunters should shoot them once in the head, but frequently this does not happen and the animals may be shot in the throat, the neck, or have their jaws blown off.
 The Australian RSPCA released a report which concluded that at the very least 100,000 adult kangaroos each year are not killed ‘humanely’, but admitted that number was a conservative estimate as it did not take into account the unquantifiable number of injured animals who escape only to die slow, agonising deaths from their injuries.